avixd/avixd/another-page1.md

 ## Welcome to Avinash's Multiple Linear Regression Project

-Using the Adventure Works Database provided by Microsoft, Sales between 2015-2017 are analyzed.

 ### Problem Statement
 Multiple linear regression to predict Profit based on Administration spend, Marketing spends, R&D spend and State.
 Explain the trend and correlation between dependent and independent variables.